robert-harbison/super-validator/docs/docs/schema-validation.md

 Schemas are a object representing the keys and their respective validators to use when validating a object.

 The key in a schema will be the name of the key in the object to validate.
-Each key should have a value of a validator function or a array of validator functions.
+Each key should have a value of a validator or a array of validators.

 ```
 const schema = {